How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 With the IMF’s relief package and austerity measures in place, Sri Lanka can begin navigating its path to economic recovery.
 Many other countries have faced similar hardships, and in most cases, it took years to right their economies.

-One of the benefits of a depreciating currency is that Sri Lanka’s goods and services become cheaper to buy in terms of foreign money, and that might help to steer the current account into surplus.
-Diversifying its economy to include other forms of revenue generation could become a priority under the IMF economic reform plan.
+One of the benefits of a depreciating currency is that Sri Lanka’s goods and services become cheaper to buy in terms of foreign money, which might help steer the current account into surplus.
+Diversifying its economy to include other forms of revenue generation could become a priority under the IMF's economic reform plan.

 Still, challenges remain on the political front, and much depends on political leaders’ willingness to change.
 Whether the new government will deviate from past policies under previous administrations remains to be seen.